unboxedtechnology/angularjs-styleguide/README.md

 ### Singletons

-  - Factories are singletons and return an object that contains the members of the service.
+  - Factories are singletons and return an object.
+That only exposes public methothds.

     Note: [All AngularJS services are singletons](https://docs.angularjs.org/guide/services).

 ### Accessible Members Up Top

-  - Expose the callable members of the service (it's interface) at the top, using a technique derived from the [Revealing Module Pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).

     *Why?*: Placing the callable members at the top makes it easy to read and helps you instantly identify which members of the service can be called and must be unit tested (and/or mocked).